Diversity, Equity and Inclusion in Our Department

-University Hospitals of Cleveland is committed to developing a dynamic, thriving, and diverse team of physicians, nurses, health care professionals, and management staff that more fully represents the medical community and the population it serves.
-As part of the One Radiology Initiative, the UH Department of Radiology formed the Radiology Diversity Equity and Inclusion (DEI) Committee.
+University Hospitals purposefully seeks to reduce healthcare disparities and inequities — a core commitment of UH.
+We are committed to developing a dynamic, thriving, and diverse team of physicians, nurses, health care professionals, and management staff that more fully represents the population it serves.
+We believe this investment will result in better care for all of our patients.

 Diversity Visiting Medical Student